 Toronto Public Health conducts mosquito surveillance from mid-June until mid-September every year.

-A total of 14 confirmed cases were reported for Toronto in 2022.
+In 2024, a total of 14 confirmed human cases of West Nile virus were reported in Toronto.

 Human Case Surveillance